 When a call arrives, the automated system answers immediately with a customized greeting that reflects your business name and brand voice.
 The system identifies the caller through phone number lookup, checking for existing customer records or previous interaction history that provides context for the conversation.

 The system uses natural language processing to understand what the caller needs based on their spoken words rather than menu selections.
 AI analyzes conversation content to determine whether the caller needs appointment scheduling, product information, technical support, or other specific services.
-The system asks clarifying questions to collect required information like contact details, service preferences, or urgency level.
+The system asks clarifying questions to collect required information like contact details, service preferences or urgency level.

 After handling the call, the system logs all interaction details to your CRM or business management software automatically.
-It sends confirmation messages, appointment reminders, or follow-up information to the caller via text or email.
-All conversation data becomes available for review, quality assurance, and continuous system improvement.
+It sends confirmation messages, appointment reminders or follow-up information to the caller via text or email.
+All conversation data becomes available for review, quality assurance and continuous system improvement.

-Smith.ai delivers professional call handling through a hybrid model that combines AI with North American live agents.
+Smith.ai delivers professional call handling through a hybrid model that combines AI with North America-based live agents.
 This approach eliminates the forced choice between automation efficiency and human expertise, providing businesses with scalable reception services that maintain quality across all interaction types without requiring full-time staffing commitments.

 Key features: